 I don’t understand, what with free lunches being so easy to qualify for and all, how this happens, but on many occasions over the years I’ve packed a child of mine a much more substantial lunch than usual, because I know it will be shared with someone who needs it.
 I can’t fix the bigger problem of childhood hunger by myself, but I can help one kid for one day.

 Hunger, though, was only a generation away.
 My father, a Depression era migrant child straight out of The Grapes of Wrath, knew hunger often.
 He told me with no self-indulgence of many times going to bed without anything to eat, and watching his mother scrape and scrimp and go without to feed her children.
-He made me understand, as I grew older, just how lucky – how bless – our family was.
+He made me understand just how lucky – how bless – our family was.

 What Goes into this Sandwich